V1337Q/nvim/README.md

 **This is my Nvim (With NvChad) config file.
 Feel free to clone it ^_^**

+# So, my NvChad config just broke all of a sudden.
+And i'm too lazy to fix it.
+So i'm currently trying out (or coming back tbf) to Lazyvim.
+So it's more likely that i will not update the "mappings for easy navigation" thing.
+But if someday i decided to come back to using NvChad, i will do it regardlessly.

 # Features:

 - Custom mappings (Will constantly update it for easy navigation)